lung-andreea/reusability-index-analyzer/README.md

 This was done in the context of the work:
 _**"A Comparative Analysis Study of the long-term evolution of Reusability in open-source software"**_, a study on the evolution of software reusability in relation to different quality factors.

+The written paper can be found [here.](https://drive.google.com/file/d/1DWoPX2LCd3k_-NhiQcP8eJSbvPeaGlTt/view?usp=sharing)

 The main idea of the study is to:
 - Implement 3 reusability models from the literature